bitburner-official/bitburner-vscode/README.md

 - Right Click in the VSCode Editor (Your source code) and choose 'Bitburner: Push file to game'

+### Through the command palette

+- Open the Command Palette (CTRL/CMD + SHIFT + P)
+  - Choose 'Bitburner: Push File To The Game' to save and push a single file (File open in editor)
+  - Choose 'Bitburner: Push All Files To The Game' to push all files from your configured `scriptRoot`.

 ### With the file watcher (Disabled by default)

 - Open the Command Palette (CTRL/CMD + SHIFT + P)